Skip to main content

 These IPNs provide direct service to patients and their families with PHSA programs.

-San'yas Anti-Indigenous Cultural Safety Training Programs offer both anti-racist online training courses and consultation services to support organizational and systems change.
-The long-term goal is to correct and transform the societal systems that continue to harm Indigenous people.
-This is achieved with active participation to enhance self-awareness and knowledge in Indigenous-specific anti-racism.
+We offer both anti-racist online training courses and consultation services to support organizational and systems change.
+Our long-term goal is to correct and transform the societal systems that continue to harm Indigenous people.

 The National Indigenous Cultural Safety (ICS) Learning Series of webinars provides an opportunity to access knowledge, experiences, and perspectives in support of collective efforts to strengthen Indigenous cultural safety across sectors.
 At each session, guest speakers present topics related to Indigenous cultural safety.
 In live streams, facilitators encourage participants to submit questions to be answered at the end of the session.
 Each webinar is recorded and an excellent resource for self-directed group or individual learning.